Skip to content

 Who gets access to a Canva for Campus licenses?

 • By default, all students that can login via SSO will have access to Canva.
-Student access is contingent on turning on SSO for students, which is required.
+Student access is contingent on using SSO, which is required.
 All UW employees can request a license via IT.

 How does employee access differ from student access?